Margherita Sarfatti: Biography

 Margherita Grassini was born in Venice to a Jewish family, the daughter of Amedeo Grassini and Emma Levi (whose cousin Giuseppe Levi was the father of Natalia Ginzburg).
 Amedeo was a wealthy lawyer and businessman and a former fiscal attorney for the Venetian government.
 He was a close friend of Giuseppe Melchiorre Sarto, later Pope Pius X, and would later be made a Knight of the Order of the Crown of Italy.

 Margherita grew up in a palazzo situated at the Canal Grande in Venice and was educated by private tutors.
 However, she was soon attracted by socialist ideas and escaped her parents' home at age 18 to marry Cesare Sarfatti, a Jewish lawyer from Padua.
 He was 13 years her senior but shared her socialist beliefs.
 In 1902, the couple moved to Milan.
 There, they became prominent in the city's artistic life, hosting weekly Salons that became the centre of the Futurist and Novecento Italiano artistic movements.
 The Salons took place at the number 93 of Corso Venezia.
 Present at these gatherings were Mussolini, Massimo Bontempelli, Ada Negri, and the sculptors Medardo Rosso and Arturo Martini.
 Margherita Sarfatti and her husband had several children.
 Their eldest son, Robert, enlisted in the Italian army during World War I, and was killed in action on Monte Baldo in January 1918, aged 18.

 Personal friend and private collector of the right-wing avanguardist Umberto Boccioni, in 1911 Sarfatti met Benito Mussolini (three years her junior) and started a relationship with him.
 During this time she was working as an art critic at the socialist newspaper Avanti!, which at the time was directed by Mussolini.
-After losing her husband in 1924, she wrote a biography of Mussolini.
+After her husband died in 1924, she wrote a biography of Mussolini.
 This was first published in 1925 in Britain under the title The Life of Benito Mussolini; it was published the following year in Italy with the title Dux.
 Because of the fame of Mussolini and the author's familiarity with the dictator, the book was a success.
 Seventeen editions were printed and it was translated into 18 languages.